mdmeesam/Portfolio-Website/README.md

 # Welcome to my Portfolio Website Source Code

-Mohammedmeesam.me is a portfolio website showcasing my projects and background.
+Mohammedmeesam.com is a portfolio website showcasing my projects and background.

 The website is static and is hosted on github pages and the domain name is .me because I got it for free as a student.
 I will be changing it once it expires.